marcoslop/chispazo-exam/README.md

 To review your solution we will create a new local branch and execute `git apply <your_solution.patch>`.
 Make sure the patch works.

+## Bonus for the interview

+Take a look at `ChispazoPrizeService`.
+It is an empty method with some comments of what has to be done here.
+We don't want you to implement anything.
+Instead, we want you to think about this logic and the proposed implementation, so that we can talk about it in the technical interview.

+This implementation can be useful if we only have few bets, maybe in a magnitude of hundreds.
+But imagine that the number of bets start to grow little by little and we are NOT going suddenly from 1.000 bets to 100.000.000.
+The growing is linear in time and we have time to take the best approach for each time.

+- ¿What problems can you find when the number of bets start to grow?
+The problems with 100.000 bets may not be the same as with 100.000.000
+- ¿What solutions would you propose for each problem?
+We want you to propose us the best pragmatic solution for each moment.
+If we have 100.000 bets maybe it's not the time to over-engineer for 100.000.000 bets.

+We want you to take a look at this logic and think about it.
+We will discuss the technical decisions you would take in the technical interview.

+## Good Luck

+If you have any doubt, don't hesitate to ask to the person of Tulotero who is responsible for this process.